baasbox/docs/source/index.md

 You can retrieve a single link by its ID, or query the entire link-space.
 Be careful because too many links could be returned.
 The endpoint supports [selection and query criteria](#pagination-and-query-criteria), so you can ask  the server to filter the response.

-Of course you can apply filters to the fields of linked nodes as well.
+Of course you can apply filters to the fields of linked nodes to search for specific links that match the criteria.

 `GET /link?where=in.name.toLowerCase() like 'john%' and label="customer" `